OccultusCaudex/mate-themes-extras/README.md

-mate-themes-extras-2
+mate-themes-extras-3
 ====================

-GTK2/3 themes optimized for GTK3-3.4.x
+GTK2/3 themes optimized for GTK3-3.6.x

 The mate-themes-extras package contains a collection of GTK2/3 desktop themes for MATE.
 These themes can change the appearance of application widgets, window borders, etc.

 Themes:

---Adwaita-Cupertino-SL

---AmbianceBlue

---Ambiance-Xfce-LXDE-MATE
+--Ambiance-blue

+--Ambiance-lime

+--Blue-Submarine

+--clearlooks-phenix

 --Cologne

---drakfire-dream-black

---GnomishDark
+--Delorean-Dark

+--Faience

+--Faience-Ocre

+--Gnome-Cupertino

+--Gnome-Cupertino-Mint

+--GnomishBeige

+--Green-Submarine

 --RadianceBlue